-10. In the Framework for Basic Marketing and Promotions Plan, fill in section about production planning.
+10. In the Framework for Basic Marketing and Promotions Plan, fill in the section about production planning.
 Note that the development and implementation of various production methods do not have to be addressed in detail in a marketing plan — these topics are usually included in the operations or management planning for the products and services.
 However, production should be generally considered during the marketing analysis to ensure the eventual detailed production planning takes into consideration the needs of target markets and having their needs met on time.
 Consider: What resources do you need to build, reproduce and provide the product/service?
 How do you know?
-Will you have sufficient resources into the near future?
+Will you have sufficient resources in the near future?
 How do you know?

 Conduct Your Distribution Planning

-11. In the Framework for Basic Marketing and Promotions Plan, fill in section about distribution planning.
+11. In the Framework for Basic Marketing and Promotions Plan, fill in the section about distribution planning.
 Matters of distribution of products/services can be critical for organizations, especially if they are providing critically needed products/services to specific groups of customers.

 Carefully consider: What distribution channels should you consider, for example, should customers come to your facility, you visit their offices, can you provide products/services over the telephone or Internet, etc?
 What resources are needed to bring together your products/services and your target markets?
 What major steps need to occur to accomplish these distribution channels?
 (The link Distribution may help you.)

 Note that detailed planning about developing and maintaining distribution channels is often included in the operations or management plans, rather than in the marketing plan.
-However, the marketing analysis should focus on selecting the methods of distribution that best meet the needs of target markets and the organization.
+However, the marketing analysis should focus on selecting the methods of distribution that best meet the needs of the target markets and the organization.